Drizzr/Bachelorarbeit/README.md

 - [Troubleshooting](#troubleshooting)
 - [Notes](#notes)

 ## Overview

 This repository contains a comprehensive Python pipeline for processing, analyzing, and visualizing Magnetocardiography (MCG) data.
 The primary goal of this project is to leverage high-precision MCG recordings from optically pumped magnetometers (OPMs) to investigate potential biomarkers for Arrhythmogenic Cardiomyopathy (ACM).
 The pipeline is designed to distinguish between ACM patients and healthy controls by extracting and statistically evaluating geometric features of the heart's magnetic field vector.

-he project is structured around three main components:
+The project is structured around three main components:

 1.  **`analyzer.py`**: A powerful and versatile Python class that serves as the core engine for all data handling.
 It provides functionalities for loading TDMS files, advanced signal processing (filtering, ICA), deep learning-based cardiac segmentation, and calculation of heart vector metrics with uncertainty propagation.
 2.  **`heart_beat.py`**: An automated script that executes the end-to-end analysis pipeline for a given patient.
-It handles data loading based on a central setup file, applies preprocessing and filtering, performs window-averaging, facilitates manual segmentation refinement, calculates key vector metrics (Area, T-Distance, Compactness), and saves the results.
+It handles data loading based on a central setup file, applies preprocessing and filtering, performs window-averaging, facilitates manual segmentation refinement, calculates key vector metrics (Area, Distance, Compactness, Angle), and saves the results.
 3.  **`statistical_analysis.py`**: A script designed to consume the outputs of `heart_beat.py`.
 It performs demographic analysis, conducts statistical comparisons (Welch's t-test, ROC analysis) between the ACM and healthy cohorts, and uses Monte Carlo simulations to incorporate measurement uncertainties into the final statistical results.
+It supports both individual sensor analysis and aggregated analysis over sensor grid regions.

 This pipeline was developed for the study "Magnetocardiography for diagnosing arrhythmogenic cardiomyopathy", providing a tool for researchers to explore non-invasive cardiac screening methods.

 ### Key Features
 - **End-to-End Workflow**: From raw TDMS data to final statistical significance plots.
-- **Advanced Signal Processing**: Includes robust filtering (bandpass, bandstop, Savitzky-Golay) and Independent Component Analysis (ICA) for artifact removal, guided by a physiological plausibility score.
+- **Advanced Signal Processing**: Includes robust filtering (bandpass, bandstop, Savitzky-Golay) and Independent Component Analysis (ICA) for artifact removal, guided by a physiological plausibility score and an interactive thresholding UI.
-- **AI-Powered Segmentation**: Utilizes a pre-trained neural network to segment cardiac cycles, with an option for manual correction via an interactive UI.
+- **AI-Powered Segmentation**: Utilizes a pre-trained neural network (e.g., `UNet1D`, `MCGSegmenter`) to segment cardiac cycles, with an option for manual correction via an interactive UI.
-- **Heart Vector Analysis**: Computes 2D projections of the magnetic heart vector and quantifies their geometry using metrics like Enclosed Area, T-Distance, and Compactness.
+- **Heart Vector Analysis**: Computes 2D projections of the magnetic heart vector and quantifies their geometry using metrics like Enclosed Area, Distance, Compactness, and Angle.
-- **Uncertainty Quantification**: Implements Monte Carlo simulations to model timing uncertainties in segment boundaries and propagate them to the final metrics.
+- **Uncertainty Quantification**: Implements Monte Carlo simulations using the `uncertainties` library to model timing uncertainties in segment boundaries and propagate them to the final metrics and statistical tests.
-- **Statistical Evaluation**: Provides tools to assess the diagnostic performance of extracted features, including t-tests, ROC/AUC analysis, and confusion matrices.
+- **Comprehensive Statistical Evaluation**: Provides tools to assess the diagnostic performance of extracted features, including t-tests, ROC/AUC analysis, and confusion matrices.
+Analysis can be run on individual sensors or aggregated over regions of the sensor grid.
-- **Configurable & Extensible**: The entire pipeline is controlled via a central `setup.json` file, making it easy to manage different patients, runs, and analysis parameters.
+- **Highly Configurable & Extensible**: The entire pipeline is controlled via a central `setup.json` file and configuration dictionaries within the main scripts, making it easy to manage patients, runs, analysis parameters, and model selection.

 ## Scientific Context & Methodology
 ### Background